Connector Tutorial Scenario 4: Process File¶

 4. Add an FTP Write Activity to the Operation¶

-Using the FTP endpoint called “FTP” you configured for this tutorial (see Tutorial Scenarios in Dropbox Connector Tutorial), drag an FTP Write activity to the operation just after the “Dropbox Process File” activity.
+Using the FTP endpoint called “FTP” you configured for this tutorial (see Tutorial Scenarios in Dropbox Connector Tutorial), drag an FTP Write activity type to the operation just after the “Dropbox Process File” activity.

 Configure it with a name (such as